July 18, 1969.

 "In Event of Moon Disaster"

-We will be flooded with esoterica surrounding the late Neil Armstrong's trip to the moon in July 1969 in the following days but one item stands out for me: The tribute, penned by White House speechwriter William Safire, for President Nixon to read in the event of something going horribly wrong.
+For the anniversary of our moon landing: The tribute, penned by White House speechwriter William Safire, for President Nixon to read in the event of something going horribly wrong.
 Here it is in its entirety, including instructions at the end: